nickp10/mcubed-metadata-manager/README.md

 Description
 ----
-Easily manage the metadata of audio files
+Easily manage the metadata of audio files.

 Creating New Projects
 ----